montezdesousa/OpenBBTerminal/openbb_terminal/core/addin/README.md

 1. Open the OpenBBTerminal.exe if you build it or run `python terminal.py`
 2. Query the OpenBB SDK with `=OBB([query], [args])`

 Note: It should be possible to launch the server by clicking "Launch COM server" icon on the OpenBB ribbon.
-To do that and avoiding step 1. of "Using the add-in" list you can open the VBA developer tools and change the path in the module "RibbonMyAddin" with the path to the OpenBBTerminal.exe
+To do that and avoiding step 1. of "Using the add-in" list you can open the VBA developer tools and change the path in the module "RibbonMyAddin" with the path to the OpenBBTerminal.exe.
+In the future it should be possible to change this path in the GUI directly.
 `Shell "cmd.exe /K [Full path to]\OpenBBTerminal.exe --server"`

 Examples: